k-shiroma-code/Customer-Churn-Project/README.md

 | CustomerID    | Feature   | Categorical | A 5-digit code uniquely assigned to each customer.                          | —         | No             |
 | Country       | Feature   | Categorical | Country where the customer resides.                                         | —         | No             |

-## 🛠️ Tools Used
+## Tools Used

-- **SQL** (SQLite)
+- **SQL** (SQLite), Dbeaver
-- **Tableau** for visualization

 ## 🔍 Key Questions Answered

-- 🧾 What are the top-selling products?
+- What are the top-selling products?
-- 🌍 Which countries generate the most revenue?
+- Which countries generate the most revenue?
-- 📅 How do sales trend monthly?
+- How do sales trend monthly?
-- 💰 What is the average revenue per customer?
+- What is the average revenue per customer?
-- ❌ What percentage of transactions are returns?
+- What percentage of transactions are returns?
-- 🛒 How big is the average shopping basket?
+- How big is the average shopping basket?

-## 🧠 SQL Topics Covered
+## SQL Topics Covered

 - Aggregation (`SUM`, `AVG`, `COUNT`)
 - Filtering (`WHERE`, `LIKE`, `BETWEEN`)